There would seem, at first glance, little reason for any kind of geopolitical interest in Kyrgyzstan.

 Meanwhile, the largely peaceful 2005 Tulip Revolution in Kyrgyzstan, the final in a series of pro-democracy “Colour Revolutions” in post-Soviet states, replaced a corrupt coterie with the new network of President Kurmanbek Bakiyev.
 The US managed to maintain its presence at Manas, but the revolutionary euphoria in Kyrgyzstan soon gave way to the realisation that Bakiyev’s regime in many ways represented a continuation of the previous regime.
 Political murders, kidnapped journalists, media clampdowns – all expanded under Bakiyev’s regime.
 Robert Gates, the former US secretary of defence, termed Bakiyev as someone willing to use “extortion”, adding that he “was, without question, the most unpleasant foreign leader I had to deal with in my years as secretary”.

-From [the current] government's perspective, the US closed their eyes on Bakiyev's authoritarianism and corruption for the sake of keeping the base.
+government’s perspective, the US closed their eyes on Bakiyev’s authoritarianism and corruption for the sake of keeping the base.”]

 The US, however, remained largely mum on Bakiyev’s transgressions.
 “From [the current] government’s perspective, the US closed their eyes on Bakiyev’s authoritarianism and corruption for the sake of keeping the base,” Erica Marat, a research fellow with the Central Asia-Caucasus Institute, told Al Jazeera.